 Emergency assistance programs in Davidson County provide eligible families experiencing a financial crisis with assistance in paying for their utilities, rent/mortgage, or non-narcotic medications.
+These benefits are typically time-limited and subject to funding availability.
 Applications for Emergency Assistance are taken at Social Services offices in both Lexington and Thomasville.

-In Davidson County, Emergency Food and Shelter (EF&S) funds provided by FEMA can be used to assist income eligible persons with utilities, but can not be used to assist with utility deposits.
+- In Davidson County, Emergency Food and Shelter (EF and S) funds provided by the Federal Emergency Management Agency (FEMA) can be used to assist income eligible persons with utilities, but can not be used to assist with utility deposits.

 Davidson County Social Services does not discriminate in the provision of services to all qualified persons.